tdavis6/dailySummaryEmail/README.md

 - ENCRYPTION_KEY: Fernet encryption key for passwords and API keys.
 You can use [this](https://fernetkeygen.com/) website to generate them.
 - PASSWORD: Web UI password.
 Must be alphanumerical.
+- SECRET_KEY: Random alphanumerical string.
+Used for session cookies of the Web UI.

 NOTE: You MUST provide either a coordinate pair or an address.